HappyChainDevs/happychain/.github/pull_request_template.md

 - [ ] D1.
 I made it easy to reason locally about the code, by (1) using proper abstraction boundaries, (2) commenting these boundaries correctly, (3) adding inline comments for context when needed.
 - [ ] D2.
-All public-facing APIs & meaningful (non-local) internal APIs are properly documented in code comments.
+All public-facing APIs are documented in the docs.
+          Public APIS and meaningful (non-local) internal APIs are properly documented in code comments.
 - [ ] D3.
 If appropriate, the general architecture of the code is documented in a code comment or in a Markdown document.
 - [ ] D4.
-An appropriate Changeset has been generated (and committed) for changes that touch npm published packages (currently `packages/core` and `packages/react`), see [here](https://github.com/HappyChainDevs/happychain/tree/master/.changeset) for more info.
+An appropriate Changeset has been generated (and committed) with `make changeset` for breaking and meaningful changes in packages (not required for cleanups & refactors).

 </details>